 The Independent Research Fund Denmark (DFF) has granted money to three research projects at SDU NanoSYD.
 In two of them, SDU NanoSYD is leadpartner, whereas the third is a cooperation with the Technical University of Denmark (DTU).

 Interview with Student Speech Award Winner Michela Prete at the Summer School Event 2020

-Michela Prete was giving a speech at the Photovoltaic Summer School 2020 and was awarded with the Best Student Speech Award.
+Michela Prete was giving a speech at the Photovoltaic Summer School 2020 of the Southern Denmark University and the Technical Danish University and was awarded with the Best Student Speech Award.

 Bronchitis medicine shows promise as COVID-19 medicament